mk-mxp/php-test-runner/README.md

 ### Dockerimage

 The website uses isolated docker images to run untrusted code in a sandbox.
-Image consists of PHP 8.1.3 (PHPUnit 9) and Node 14 (npm 7.5.4).
+Image consists of PHP 8.2.7 (PHPUnit 9/10).
 All final assets are built into the image, because the image does not have network access once in use.

 Includes php extensions: ds, intl